gergepalfi/ntfy_on_a_chip/README.md

 LittleFS tool install: https://microcontrollerslab.com/littlefs-introduction-install-esp8266-nodemcu-filesystem-uploader-arduino/

 The ESP has flash memory (4MB in my case), you can select how much of that will be reserved for LittleFS with the tools > Flash Size tab.
 I use `4MB (FS:2MB OTA:~1019KB)`

+The code (first part of flash) and the LittleFS certificates (second part of flash) can be uploaded separately, order does not matter.

 # Code Functionality Note
 The information is requested from the server based on UNIX time (poll every X seconds).
 If multiple messages arrived in that interval, all messages are processed in order, then the state is applied.
 (Example: the LED state is off.
 You send a message `1` followed by a message `0`.
 The board will process these two at the next poll and apply state 0.
 The LED will never turn on as the command was immediately overruled by the next message in the que)